jpaulm/javafbp-websockets/README.md

 Prerequisites
 ---

 This project requires JavaFBP and Java-WebSocket to execute.
 The latest jar file for JavaFBP-WebSockets now contains these jar files, plus the recently added SLF4J folder (used by Java-WebSocket for logging).
+Renovate keeps track of the current releases of these packages, so the JavaFBP-WebSockets jar file will be automatically be kept up to date.

 This project used Gradle for (re)building.

 Eclipse IDE Integration
 ---

-You can generate Eclipse project using the following mvn command:
+You can generate an Eclipse project by creating a new folder, doing a `cd` to it, and using the following command:

     gradle eclipse